 The IRS states, “Third party reporting has been shown to increase voluntary tax compliance and improve collections and assessments within IRS.”
 The IRS won't rely solely on freelancers and independent contractors to accurately report their income.

 Previously, a 1099-K was only required at the $20,000 income threshold combined with at least 200 goods and services transactions within the year.
-Now, the new threshold is $600 in goods and services transactions.
+Now, the new threshold (which will go into effect next year) is $600 in goods and services transactions.